Two Component Doublet-Triplet Scalar Dark Matter stabilising the Electroweak vacuum: Constraints

 \subsection{Disappearing charged track}

-The small mass-splitting between $T^+$ and $T^0$ implies that the $T^+ \to T^0 \pi^+$ decay width is tiny and consequently, at the LHC, $T^+$ shall travel a macroscopic distance before decaying thereby leading to multiple hits in the tracking devices.
-The produced pion has a very low momentum ($\sim$100 MeV); therefore it is too soft to be reconstructed, leading to a \emph{disappearing charged track} signal.
-It was shown recently that searches for such a signal at the LHC excludes a real triplet scalar lighter than 287 GeV with an integrated luminosity L = 36 fb$^{-1}$.
+The smallness of the mass-splitting between $T^+$ and $T_0$ implies that the $T^+ \to T_0 \pi^+$ decay width is tiny.
+The parent particle $T^+$ will therefore travel a macroscopic distance ($\mathcal{O}$(1cm)) before decaying thereby leading to multiple hits in the LHC tracking devices.
+In addition, the $\pi^+$ would be too \emph{soft} to be detected.
+As a result, a \emph{disappearing charged track} (DCT) signal would be seen.
+The lighter is $T^+$, the higher is the $pp \to T^+ T^-$ production cross section at the LHC and hence, the higher would be the number of DCT events.
+It then follows that non-observation of such events at the LHC would lead to lower bounds on the mass of $T^+$.
+It was shown recently \cite{Chiang:2020rcv} that non-observation of DCT signals at the 13 TeV, integrated luminosity (L) = 36 fb$^{-1}$ excludes a real triplet scalar lighter than 275 GeV.
 The reach can extend to 590 GeV and 745 GeV with L = 300 fb$^{-1}$ and 3000 fb$^{-1}$ respectively.
+We have therefore maintained $m_{T^+} >$ 275 GeV throughout the analysis in light of the current constraint.